lchop/Cpp_guide/C++.md

 > std::vector should not be called vector but array list, it has nothing to do with the mathematical array.

-How does it work ?
+*How does it work ?*
-It creates a new array bigger and delete the old one every time you add an el
+It creates a new array bigger and delete the old one every time you add an element.
+It's not really optimized.

 [TOC](#table_of_contents)

  **********
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzcwNjc2MDM4LC0xODIxNzk3MjUwLDU2MT
+eyJoaXN0b3J5IjpbMzU1MjI0NzQzLC0xODIxNzk3MjUwLDU2MT
 U3ODMzNCwyMTEyNjg5NTk2LC0xMjUwOTcyNjIxLC0xMjM1OTY5
 MTczLC0xODUxNzYxMzk3LC05NTYxNTMyMjgsMTY2ODczMTEzNC
 wxNDUxMzYzMzcsLTEwMzI2Mzg5MjIsLTE4MDI1NzQ2MTAsMjEx